biga-ahk/biga.ahk/src/string/trimEnd.md

-Removes trailing whitespace or specified characters from string.
+Removes trailing whitespace or specified characters from `string`.

 ## Arguments